Hiking the Pēpēʻōpae Bog Trail in the Kamakou Preserve on Molokai, Hawaiʻi

 Immediately past the Waikolu Valley Overlook, the access road enters the Kamakou Preserve.

-At this point, there’s less than two miles of driving in order to reach the Pēpēʻōpae Bog Trailhead, but in my experience, this is always the wettest and muddiest part of the drive.
+At this point, there’s less than 2.0 miles (3.2 km) of driving in order to reach the Pēpēʻōpae Bog Trailhead, but in my experience, this is always the wettest and muddiest part of the drive.

-If you didn’t need to put your car in 4WD up to this point, I would do it for the remaining miles.
+If you didn’t need to put your car in 4WD up to this point, I would do it for these remaining miles.

 Kamakou Preserve